Draw a helical wheel plot from a pdb file

 ATOM 1 N LYS+ 1 2.006 -6.797 -16.583 1.00 0.00 ATOM 2 H LYS+ 1 2.409 -5.881 -16.443 1.00 0.00 ATOM 3 CA LYS+ 1 1.934 -7.721 -15.428 1.00 0.00 ATOM 4 HA LYS+ 1 0.893 -7.948 -15.252 1.00 0.00 ATOM 5 CB LYS+ 1 2.689 -9.032 -15.717 1.00 0.00

-At the moment, pdf-files that contain a chain identifier field cannot be read without making a small change to the source code of the script.
-This will be corrected in a next version.
+At the moment, pdb-files that contain a chain identifier field cannot be read without making a small change to the source code of the script.
 The easiest way around this is probably to temporarily remove the chain identifier from your pdb file with your favorite editor (try a regexp in vi).

 Feel free to contact me if you have any ideas, questions, problems or comments.